 They used three mechanisms.
 First, whenever the nature of the legislation permitted, they sought to leave out as many African Americans as they could…Second, they successfully insisted that the administration of these and other laws, including assistance to the poor and support for veterans, be placed in the hands of local officials who were deeply hostile to black aspirations.
 Third, they prevented Congress from attaching any sort of anti-discrimination provisions to aide an array of social welfare programs such as community health services, school lunches, and hospital construction grants…

-Blacks who had migrated northward to take advantage of job prospects often found themselves victimized by the “last hired, first fired” principle.
-For more, see here.
+Blacks who had migrated northward to escape the repression and take advantage of job prospects often found themselves victimized by the “last hired, first fired” principle.
+For more, read here.

 World War Two: Participation in imperial wars is a dubious and difficult moral question.
+Should we be proud that women can now serve in combat?
 But it is true that the military – and, eventually, an integrated military – has long offered opportunities for working class Americans to enter the middle class.
-Kaznelson, however, makes it clear that blacks were inducted at much lower rates than whites, received discriminatory treatment (including health care and training for higher status positions), and served in legally segregated units.
+Kaznelson, however, insists that blacks were inducted at much lower rates than whites, received discriminatory treatment (including health care and training for higher status positions), and served in legally segregated units.
 He concludes:

 …for most African American individuals, and certainly for the group as a whole, war service ended with a wider gap between whites and blacks, as white access to training and occupational advancement moved ahead at a much more vigorous rate.

-The 1960s: Three-fourths of the one million persons displaced from their homes by the Interstate Highway Program were black.
-A fifth of all African American housing in the nation was destroyed.
+The 1960s and 1970s: Three-fourths of the one million persons displaced from their homes by the Interstate Highway Program were black.
+A fifth of all African American housing in the nation was destroyed for highways.
 The government was reducing the housing stock for blacks at the same time it was expanding it for whites.
 In fact, since the highway program made “white flight” easier, we can even say that white middle-class housing access – affirmative action – was made possible because of the destruction of housing for African American and Latino communities.
+Tim Wise writes:

 1985-present: The War on Drugs has disenfranchised over six million people, two million of whom are black.
 This simple fact has utterly determined the course of recent history.